mccright/dockerSandbox/installNotes/removingDockerArtifacts.md

 docker ps -a -q
 ```

-Then remove all of them with:
+Then remove those that are not in use with:

 ```
 docker rm $(docker ps -q -f status=exited)